Cooking Sections, CLIMAVOREPart of Back to Earth

 Initiated by Cooking Sections in 2015, the long-term project CLIMAVORE includes a variety of site-responsive iterations, which are either self-initiated or commissioned by cultural institutions.
-As part of CLIMAVORE, Cooking Sections work on the Isle of Skye, Scotland (in a project initially commissioned by ATLAS Arts), to pivot from an economy dependent on polluting salmon farming to one based on filter feeders and seaweeds, which are crucial in maintaining robust and healthy intertidal ecosystems.
+As part of CLIMAVORE, Cooking Sections work on the Isle of Skye (in a project initially commissioned by ATLAS Arts), to pivot from an economy dependent on polluting salmon farming to one based on filter feeders and seaweeds, which are crucial in maintaining robust and healthy intertidal ecosystems.
 Collaborating with farmers, restaurants and local stakeholders alike, Cooking Sections have set up a CLIMAVORE Station on the island, which includes the CLIMAVORE Apprenticeship Programme.
-They are currently working towards establishing an intertidal polyculture farm to cultivate food, ecology and habitats.
-Cooking Sections also installed an oyster table in the intertidal zone in Portree, Skye, which has slowly become a multispecies home for other bivalves and seaweeds.
-It is activated through public workshops and performative meals that discuss alternative aquacultures for the island.
+They are currently working towards the establishment of an intertidal polyculture farm to cultivate food, ecology and habitats.
+The project started with the installation of an oyster table in the intertidal zone in Portree that served as a multispecies home for other bivalves and seaweeds at high-tide.
+At low-tide it was activated through public workshops and performative meals to discuss alternative aquacultures for the island.

-In areas affected by water scarcity, such as Sharjah, UAE and Palermo, Italy CLIMAVORE has researched drought-resistant plants and architectural interventions, reinterpreting ancient techniques of cultivation to establish microclimates that enable ‘watering without water’ and ‘watering with stones’ ).
-CLIMAVORE has worked on soil in the Ukraine, Japanese knotweed and real estate in the UK; as well as subsidence in New Orleans, USA, among other sites.
-CLIMAVORE is a Community Interest Company registered in the United Kingdom.
+In areas affected by water scarcity, CLIMAVORE researches drought-resistant plants and architectural interventions for the establishment of microclimates to enable ‘watering without water’ and ‘watering with stones’ by reinterpreting ancient techniques of cultivation (Sharjah, UAE and Palermo, Italy).
+CLIMAVORE has worked on exhausted soil in the Ukraine, Japanese knotweed and real estate in the UK, and subsidence in New Orleans, USA, among others.

 About Cooking Sections